arhamshaikhSWE/twinm148/README.md

 I am a Backend Developer <img src="https://media.giphy.com/media/WUlplcMpOCEmTGBtBW/giphy.gif" width="30"> from the US.
 - :telescope: I’m working as a Software Engineer and backend developer for web applications.

-- :seedling: Exploring Technical Content Writing.
+- :seedling: Learning new languages such as Go and C++

 - :zap: In my free time, I solve problems on GeeksforGeeks and read tech articles.